 Mindfulness.
 Two definitions.
 Both equally beneficial.

 Both present moment mindfulness and mindfulness (the meditation technique) train the mind to open itself to the present moment, and this brings happiness.
+So if you ever wonder where does happiness come from, it comes from the mind meeting the present moment.

 The more we open our minds to the present moment, the more we let that light in, the happier we will be.